 The Cathar Country in Southern France is an underrated area and with an interesting culture, history, and heritage.
 It is best explored by car, on a road trip, but it is also possible to set your base camp in cities like Carcassonne or Narbonne and explore the rest of the area on day trips from these cities.

 The Catharism was a dualist religion which flourished in the Languedoc during the XII and XIV centuries.
 Cathars (the followers of this new religion) combined a tradition of itinerant preachers in the forests with a very ascetic quality and rejected the Roman Catholic and the entire church structure.

 Many lords of the former regions of Occitanie and Midi Pyrenees followed the Cathars or protected them, that’s why the Catholic Church started to consider the Catharism dangerous.
 In the end, the Catholic Church declared the Cathars heretics and called a crusade to destroy them.
 From 1208, a war of terror was waged against the indigenous population of the Languedoc and their rulers and it is estimated half-million Languedoc people (Cathars or not) were massacred by the Crusaders.

 The Cathar Route includes 22 exceptional sites, both for their historical importance and beauty.
 These Cathar Country sites are mainly medieval villages, abbeys and vertigo citadels with incredible places such as Carcassonne, Minerve, or Châteaux de Lastours just to name a few.

-Because some of the most beautiful citadels are located at the top of rocky spurs, they are best explored during the summer, when the weather and the visibility are good.
+Because some of the most beautiful citadels are located at the top of rocky spurs, they are best explored during the summer, when the weather and the visibility are good especially if you are looking for off the beaten path in France.
 The views over the surrounding valleys from these citadels are just amazing.

 by Elisa, World In Paris